KITATUS/KITATUS.github.io/_posts/2022-04-22-gamedevterminology.md

 Telemetry
 : A system that collects data and sends it back to the server at specific intervals (or events).
 Usually used for collecting statistics of player behaviour.

+Time-To-Kill (TTK)
+: Refers to the time it takes for a specific item to kill an opoonent.

 ### U
-UI (User Interface)
+User Experience (UX)
+: Commonly confused with UI (User Interface), User Experience is all about the experience for the end user.
+This is the bridge between Game Design and the player, ensuring that the experience "feels good" for the player.

+User Interface (UI)
 : A discipline focused on how the end user interfaces with the in-game menus and HUD (Heads-Up Display) : A term given to the collection of menus and visual components that allow the user to interact with the game.
 : <b><em>Example: Title Screens, Main Menus, player Health Bars are all examples of UI. </em></b>

-UX (User Experience)
-: Commonly confused with UI (User Interface), User Experience is all about the experience for the end user.
-This is the bridge between Game Design and the player, ensuring that the experience "feels good" for the player.

 ### V